Bombing of Kobe in World War II: March 16–17 raid

 On March 16–17, 331 American B-29 bombers launched a firebombing attack against the city of Kobe.
 This raid was executed by all three wings of the XXI Bomber Command, namely the 73rd, 313th, and 314th Bombardment wings.
 It was flown in honor of Brigadier General LaVerne Saunders, who was, at the time, recuperating in Walter Reed General Hospital from injuries he sustained during an aircraft accident.
 The raid targeted four key areas: the northwest corner of the city, the area south of the main railroad line, the area northwest of the main railroad station, and the area northeast of the third target.
 Of the city's residents, 8,841 were confirmed to have been killed in the resulting firestorms, which destroyed an area of three square miles—21% of Kobe's urban area.
 At the time, the city covered an area of 14 square miles (36 km^{2}).
 More than 650,000 people had their homes destroyed, and the homes of another million people were damaged.

 During the raid, 280 Japanese fighters were spotted, 96 of which engaged the B-29 bombers in 128 attacks; this constituted a higher proportion of fighters sighted to those attacking than previously experienced during a night raid over Japan.
 Three bombers were lost during the raid, but the reason/s for their losses is/are unknown.
-Two of the airmen in the downed aircraft, Sergeant Algy S. Augunus and Second Lieutenant Robert E. Copeland, survived and were captured by the Japanese.
+Two of the airmen in the downed aircraft, Sergeant Algy S. Augunas and Second Lieutenant Robert E. Copeland, survived and were captured by the Japanese.
 They were subsequently tried by a hastily convened court for the "indiscriminate bombing" of Kobe and Osaka, sentenced to death, and executed by firing squad.